How to get home

 - leave the country before your visa expires, or

-- make an application for a new visa
+- apply for a new visa

 This includes partners or dependent children who hold a visa based on the relationship with an employer-assisted work visa.